Wireless-Innovation-Forum/Citizens-Broadband-Radio-Service-Device/CBRS_Mock_SAS_Python_Master/cbrsPython-master/certificates/How_To_Generate_Certificates/readme_file_x509_RSA_certs_test_labs.txt

 # 2) SAS Provider CA which signed the SAS Provider Certificate
 # unified PEM files are:
 # 1) SAS Provider certificate together with the SAS Provider CA
-# 2) SAS Provider certificate of Unknown CA together with the SAS Provider Unknown CA
+# 2) SAS Provider certificate of Unknown CA together with the SAS Provider CA  (Please note not to combine with the SAS Provider Unknown CA)
 # 3) SAS Provider certificate with expired validity time together with the SAS Provider CA
 # 4) SAS Provider certificate with CRL extensions together with the SAS Provider CA
 # 5) SAS Provider certificate which is corrupted with invalid signature together with the SAS Provider CA